TheRogueNico/learning-go/README.md

 ## Why does this repository have tags?

-The tags are related to the versioning exercises in chapter 11.
+The tags are related to the versioning exercises in chapter 10.

 ## License

-This is an educational repository, released under the [MIT license](LICENSE).
+This is an educational repository.

+My personal solutions are under the [MIT license](LICENSE).

 All exercises originate from *Learning Go, 2nd Edition* by Jon Bodner.
 The book's official repository is [learning-go-book-2e](https://github.com/learning-go-book-2e).